kenvb/badusb/docs/04pastebin.md

 ## First demo

 Go to the folder where you previously created logindata.ps1 and create a new file called `new-pastebin.ps1` with the code below.
-Open your terminal and run new-pastebin.ps1
+Open your terminal and run new-pastebin.ps1 (don't doubleclick in windows, run it via the Powershell terminal)

 1. Observe the results.
 You will see an URL
 2. Visit this URL